Resurrecting Address Clustering in Bitcoin: Conclusion

 \section{Conclusion}

 Address clustering is an important cornerstone of many blockchain analyses.
 In this paper, we've taken a first step towards building better models that allow analysts to identify change outputs in transactions, enabled by a new ground truth data set extracted from the Bitcoin blockchain.
-We've further demonstrated how constraints based on our model's predictions can prevent cluster collapse.
-Finally, we've shown that the resulting, enhanced clustering changes the outcomes of economic analyses, in our examples by about \SIrange{11}{17}{\percent}.
-Given this impact, we hope that our work will encourage further research into change address clustering.
+Evaluating this data set, we find that for most transactions identifying the change address is feasible with high precision.
+Crucially, our work is the first to apply machine learning to the problem of change identification.
+We find that our random forest model outperforms a baseline voting mechanism, detecting twice as many change outputs when targeting low false positive rates.
+Turning to the subsequent clustering of change addresses, we've demonstrated that constraints based on our model's predictions can prevent cluster collapse.
+Finally, we've explored the impact of our clustering on the outcome of economic analyses.
+We hope that our work will encourage and enable further research into address clustering.